fabrikschleichach/BEXIS2_Documents/Manuals/Upload Data/Manual.md

 ### 3.6 Contributors

 Persons responsible for collecting, creating or otherwise contributing to the development of the dataset.
 All contributors have **read permission** on the dataset.
-The form is repeatable, i.e. you can enter as many contributors (e.g. Studentische Hilfskräfte) as appropriate.
+The form is repeatable, i.e. you can enter as many contributors (e.g. Site Manager, TAs, Studentische Hilfskräfte, Praktiker, ...) as appropriate.

 **!!!
 Due to software issues, please fill the field "@Name identifier scheme" (= ORCID) first !!!**